kongondo/MenuBuilder/README.md

 ##Changelog

+#Version 0.0.7
+1. Added multilingual support for saving and displaying menus/breadcrumbs.

 #Version 0.0.6
 1. Added method in MarkupBuilder for rendering breadcrumbs - renderBreadcrumbs().
 2. Can now also pass Page object to method render() to render menu items/breadcrumbs